cameronotoole44/milestoneProject01/README.md

 ## Current WIP

--fix bets not updating after each hand
+- fix bets not updating after each hand
--total player money going up on a winning hand
+- total player money going up on a winning hand
--have the logic be more accurate given the complexity*
+- have the logic be more accurate given the complexity*

 ### Eventually